Martin Elster, who never misses a beat, was for

 poetry contest (2016) co-winner, the Thomas Gray Anniversary Poetry Competition

-third place, and four Pushcart nominations.
+third place, a Best of the Net nomination, and five Pushcart nominations.
 A full-length collection,

 Celestial Euphony, was published by Plum White Press in 2019.